Dr. Stéphanie Bélanger, CD

 Canadian Institute for Military and Veteran Health Research

 She was inducted as a member of the College of young scholars of the Royal society of Canada in 2016.
-She is a Professor in the Department of French Language, Literature and Culture at the Royal Military College of Canada where her research focuses on War Testimony, Soldier Identity and Moral Injuries.
+She is a Professor in the Department of French Language, Literature and Culture and the Chair of the Master's of Public Administration program at the Royal Military College of Canada where her research focuses on War Testimony, Soldier Identity and Moral Injuries.
 She specializes in Military Ethics and Just War Theories.
 She completed her PhD degree at the University of Toronto in 2003 and her MPA degree at RMCC in 2013.

 She serves in the Royal Canadian Navy as a reservist since 2004.